Event-based Stereo Visual Odometry with Native Temporal Resolution via Continuous-time Gaussian Process Regression: METHODOLOGY

 \subsection{Continuous-time Trajectory Optimization}

 Traditional discrete-time estimation requires at least three measurements at every estimation state.
 This is often achieved in event-based VO by grouping event features to common times, which reduces the temporal resolution of event cameras.
-Continuous-time trajectory estimation can instead operate directly on asynchronous tracklets, which may have estimation states with less than three measurements, by incorporating a motion prior or basis function.
+Continuous-time trajectory estimation can instead operate directly on asynchronous tracklets, which may result in estimation states with less than three measurements, by incorporating a motion prior or basis function.
 This allows continuous-time estimation techniques to maintain the temporal resolution of the event cameras.

-The inlier tracklets from MC-RANSAC are used to define the trajectory optimization problem.
+The inlier tracklets from MC-RANSAC are used to define the trajectory optimization problem (Fig. \ref{fig:eVO_pipeline}).
 Each unique tracklet timestamp defines a state in the estimation problem.
 The continuous-time trajectory is estimated from these states using Gaussian process regression with a WNOA prior \cite{STEAM} (Sec. \ref{sec:ssub_Est}).
 This iterative process uses the velocities found during MC-RANSAC as an initial condition.

 The WNOA motion prior is physically founded and accounts for real-world kinematics, unlike other continuous-time parametrizations that enforce mathematical smoothness independent of its physical plausibility.
+It is compared quantitatively to other estimation techniques in \cite{STEAM, TongIJRR2013}.
 The resulting trajectory can be queried for the camera pose at any timestamp in the estimation window (Sec. \ref{sec:ssub_CT_query}).